sandryaw06/cenit_screencasts/README.md

 ruby ./image_and_audio_to_video.rb "general/thanks"
 ```

-This script assume that has
+This script assumes there are an image and audio files.

 imput: